iktech/retrieve-artifacts-javascript-action/README.md

 ## Outputs
 ### `artifacts`
-The retrieved artifacts details in the form of the map, where key is the artifact name.
+The retrieved artifacts details in the form of the map, where key is the artifact name. **Note** that if the artifact name contains `-` dash character you need to use jq to extract value of the such key *(see example below)*

 ## Example
 Before adding this action to your workflow, set a secret with the API token in your project.